Friday, October 31, 2014

 Vigil of All Saints

-Today is the Eve of All Saints Day (Halloween), and tomorrow is the Feast of All Saints, a Holy Day of Obligation for many countries.
+Today is the Eve of All Saints Day (i.e., Halloween), and tomorrow is the Feast of All Saints, a Holy Day of Obligation in many countries.
 So, please remember to attend Holy Mass tomorrow.
 Failure to attend Mass without a good reason is a mortal sin.
 Prepare for Halloween the Catholic Way.

-Also, there are many indulgences available starting tomorrow, and some apply only to the souls in purgatory.
+Also, many indulgences are available starting tomorrow, and some apply only to the souls in purgatory.
 Help the suffering souls!
 Gain indulgences for them.
-And learn about today's pre 1955 ways that Traditional Catholics observe to keep this ancient vigil alive.
+And learn about today's pre-1955 ways that Traditional Catholics observe to keep this ancient vigil alive.

 Uncertainty existed on whether or not fasting was still required on October 31st, the Vigil of All Saints (commonly called Halloween).
 The US Bishops requested an official determination from Rome on whether the custom of fasting and abstinence on the suspended Vigil of All Saints had also been terminated.
 They received a pre-printed notice in a response dated March 15, 1957, stating: "The Decree of the Sacred Congregation of Rites...looks simply to the liturgical part of the day and does not touch the obligation of fast and abstinence that are a penitential preparation for the following feast day."
 The US Bishop thereafter dispensed both the fast and partial abstinence law for the Vigil of All Saints.